Hi, I’m Melissa

 I’m a co-founder of the Location Independent Therapists (LIT) Community, a space for mental health professionals around the world who want support in starting (or growing) their portable business.
 I’m also the host of the Founders’ Fears & Failures podcast, a weekly show dedicated to normalizing discussions about the emotional and mental struggles that come with life in the startup ecosystem.

 When I have a spare moment in my work I devote it to writing.
-I’m currently working on my memoir about the ten years I lived abroad (in Spain and the Netherlands) and how it helped me connect with greater self-acceptance and emotional resilience.
+I’m currently working on a memoir about the ten years I lived abroad (in Spain and the Netherlands) and how it helped me connect with greater self-acceptance and emotional resilience.
 In it I explain what led me to get trained to teach the world-renowned Mindful Self-Compassion program developed by Dr. Kristin Neff and Dr. Chris Germer.

 Outside of work you’ll most likely find me chasing around my energetic toddler, or his furry brother (a Havanese dog).
 I’m in a multi-national, bilingual (Spanish-English) marriage with a former entrepreneur whose partly to blame for me becoming an entrepreneur myself and who serves as my own sounding board and cheerleader every day.

 I live in the suburbs outside of Seattle, but consider myself a global citizen.
 I try to stay connected to this side of my identity through travel, interacting with clients, colleagues, friends and family around the world, and speaking Spanish at home.
 I feel most alive when I’m dancing – bachata, salsa, lindy hop, or just in my living room.